8 Top Questions About Epinephrine Auto-Injectors Answered: Cost, Expiration, and More | MyFoodAllergyTeam

 2. Can You Use an Epinephrine Auto-Injector Through Clothes?

 Epinephrine auto-injections are supposed to be administered into the muscle of the outer thigh.
-In an emergency, you may not have time to remove clothing.
-Fortunately, you can administer an epinephrine injection through clothes.
-The automatic injector can even be used through jeans.
+Because there’s often no time to remove clothing in an emergency, you may be curious if you can use an EpiPen through jeans or other pants.
+Fortunately, you can administer an epinephrine injection through clothes, even jeans.
 Avoid injecting through seams and pockets.

-3. What Color Is the Liquid in an Epinephrine Auto-Injector Supposed To Be?
+3. What Color Should the Liquid in an Epinephrine Auto-Injector Be?

 The liquid in your epinephrine auto-injector should be clear.
 If the liquid has turned pink, brown, or cloudy, or if particles are floating in the liquid, it’s time for a new injector.